Ridhi0078/NeighborFit-Project/README.md

 |  **Build Command**  | `npm run build`                |
 | **Publish Directory** | `dist`                       |

-- Add environment variables as also explained earlier, i.e. the deployed backend's URL that is defined in the `.env` file so as to fetch data from backend.
+- Add environment variables as explained earlier, i.e. the deployed backend's URL that is defined in the `.env` of frontend file so as to fetch data from backend.
 - After successful deployement you will get a public URL for frontend.

 ---